isomerpages/nlb-learning/_reading/LearnX Reading .md

 </style>
 ![LearnX Reading](/images/reading/lfa-reading.png)

 “Think before you speak.
-Read before you think.” - Fran Lebowitz<br><br>Reading remains to be a fundamental activity in pursuit of knowledge and to understand our world.
+Read before you think.” - Fran Lebowitz<br><br>Reading remains to be a fundamental activity in pursuit of knowledge and understanding our world.
 In this age with the sheer amount of content that can be read from numerous sources, being a smart and critical reader is key.
 Through LearnX Reading, glean into ways of developing young readers, cultivating a reading habit as well as navigating reading in a distracted age.<br><br>

 <!-- <p>
   <div class="responsive-iframe-container ratio-16by9">